jannic/rp-microcontroller-rs/README.md

 only support C, C++ and python, it is also possible to develop a firmware using your favourite language, Rust.

-As the RP2040 is based on a popular architecture, ARM Cortex-M, a many drivers and other supporting infrastructure from the general [Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust/blob/master/README.md) ecosystem can be used.
+As the RP2040 is based on a popular architecture, ARM Cortex-M, many drivers and other supporting infrastructure from the general [Embedded Rust](https://github.com/rust-embedded/awesome-embedded-rust/blob/master/README.md) ecosystem can be used.